 - Enhances the synthesis of the personality prior to transcendence

-This meditation involves quite a bit of text which you can either memorise or record so you can listen to it as you meditate.
-Alternatively, you can improvise around the basic points.
-Once you get the hang of it, you’ll no longer need the prompt of the text and you’ll be able to get to the heart of the practise much quicker.
+This meditation requires a lot of text which you can either memorise or record so you can listen to it as you meditate.
+Or you can improvise around the basic points.
+Once you get the hang of it, you’ll no longer need the prompt of the text and you’ll be able to get to the heart of the practice much quicker.

 Self Identification Meditation